 - Other than that, ignore all the hype you hear about rubber.
 Yes, in the lab, the 5.10 might be stickier, and the various climbing forums are full of discussions about Stealth versus XS-Grip, but lets face it, once you’re on the crag/wall your footwork has to be so good to be able to notice the difference that other factors like fit and brand loyalty count for far more.
 5.10 shoes at the moment do not really fit me as well as some Sportiva ones, so the rubber is irrelevant really, it’s just marketing.

 - There is an age old adage that is still floating around in some places that says “fit your rock boots two sizes too small”.
-Historically this does make sense, from the way the shoes were constructed with a stiff board-lasted midsole but they don’t really make shoes like that any more, and they were widespread criticism of people destroying their feet, so most companies now go with tight but not painful, no dead space in the shoe.
+Historically this does make sense, from the way the shoes were constructed with a stiff board-lasted midsole but they don’t really make shoes like that any more, and there was widespread criticism of people destroying their feet, so most companies now go with tight but not painful, no dead space in the shoe.
 Begin with your normal shoe size (or measured size if you prefer) and work up or down from there.
-For most brands, i go one size down.
-5.10s new technical range come up tiny, so i wear the same size as my street shoes, and Sportiva changed the way they size to work around the myth, and i do go two sizes down as they come up huge!
+For most brands, i go one size down but Sportiva changed the way they size to work around the myth, and i do go two sizes down as they come up huge!
 There is no right answer here, and i try to try a half size up and down just to be sure.

 - The laces-velcro debate is also an interesting one, and i boil it down to this succinct difference: velcro shoes you can get off really quickly, say when bouldering, or on a belay ledge and laces give a much more precise fit.
 Slip-on shoes are your other option, but are certainly not my favourite.
 If the fit is good, they’re fine, and can be really nice, but if not, or if they stretch, they can spin on your foot, slipping off the holds and there’s nothing you can do about it but curse the convenience culture.
 I’ve been stung with this before and subsequently am very cautious about spending money on Slip-on shoes.